collocations.org

 conduct

-Being a metal, aluminium readily conducts heat.
+Being a metal, copper readily conducts heat.

-generate, produce, provide, radiate
+create, generate, give off, produce, provide, radiate

-Computers, faxes and photocopiers all generate heat of their own.
+Computers and photocopiers all generate heat of their own.

 withstand

-a material which can withstand heats of up to 2,000°C
+a material which can withstand heats of up to 2 000°C

-HEAT + VERB
+heat + VERB

 build up, increase